THE WATERSIDE WONDERS JUST BEYOND CAPE TOWN

 It’s a wonderful place from which to explore the peninsula, surf the waves of Muizenberg and commune in the antiquarian haunts and coffee shops of nearby Kalk Bay.
 But don’t miss lunch at The Flagship back in Simonstown.
 Chef Duncan Doherty is the relaxed and funny host of this unique establishment – more of a delightful home than a lodge and restaurant.

-Much of his fare comes from the ocean on his doorstep, and although many arrive at his table as strangers, they are soon kicking their shoes off as friends.
+Much of his fare comes from the ocean on his doorstep, and although many arrive at his table as strangers, they soon kick their shoes off as friends.
 I kicked mine off, made some new American friends and stayed the night, anticipating the next leg of my next trip around False Bay on a more modern form of transport.

-If motorcycles came with cup holders I might have taken off immediately, but coffee was enjoyed sitting on Kalk Bay’s vibrant street gazing alternately at the passersby and the imposing motorcycle that Tyger Valley Harley Davidson had lent me.
-I couldn’t help comparing it to a steam train; only because it handled like it was on rails.
+If motorcycles came with cup holders, I might have taken off immediately, but coffee was enjoyed sitting on Kalk Bay’s vibrant street, gazing alternately at the passersby and the imposing motorcycle that Tyger Valley Harley Davidson had lent me.
+I couldn’t help comparing it to a steam train because it handled like it was on rails.
 The size of the bike belies surprisingly nimble handling on the most curvaceous of bends.

 When the curves run out, you can’t just stop and turn around, no matter how enticing the road.
 Hermanus is too close to ignore, especially during the whale season, and it’s a perfect base to explore the beautiful Hemel-en-Aarde wine valley just outside Hermanus and commune with the water creatures of Walker Bay.

 Birkenhead House is an incredible base, the hotel’s location being the envy of many – on a small cliff-top in Hermanus overlooking Walker Bay, where so many whales come to calve their young.